Last updated on March 16th, 2018

 Afghanistan, officially the Islamic Republic of Afghanistan, is a landlocked country located in South Asia and Central Asia.
 Afghanistan is famous for its pomegranates in Asia.
 Let’s explore more about this war-torn country with some interesting facts.

 66 Interesting facts about Afghanistan

-#12.
-Arnold Schwarzenegger is the poster boy in many of the muscle building centers in Afghanistan.
-They say he (Arnold Schwarzgenegger) looks like an Afghan.
+12. Arnold Schwarzenegger is the poster boy in many of the muscle building centers in Afghanistan.
+They say he (Arnold Schwarzenegger) looks like an Afghan.

-#17.
-There has been 300% increase in Opium cultivation in the Afghanistan in 2013 when compared to the last seven years before the U.S. invasion.
-Afghanistan is also the largest producer of cannabis.
+17. There has been 300% increase in Opium cultivation in Afghanistan in 2013 when compared to the last seven years before the U.S. invasion.
+Afghanistan was once the largest producer of cannabis.